bk/wmk/readme.md

   meta tag in HTML output and may be used for both teasers and content rendering.

 - `images`: A list of images associated with the document.
-If `image` is not specified, the main image will be taken to be the first in the list
+If `image` is not specified, the main image will be taken to be the first in the list.

 - `audio`: A list of audio files/urls associated with this document.